Certora/safeguard/safeguard/README.md

 Go determines that a plugin is distinct from any existing plugins using two checks.
 Both of these must be satisfied for the plugin to be reloaded.

 1. The *real path* of the plugin must be different from any previously loaded plugin.
-This is why `SAFEGUARD_PLUGIN_PATH` can be a plugin: when doing this check, the symlink is first resolved.
+This is why `SAFEGUARD_PLUGIN_PATH` can be statically set but must be a symlink: when doing this check, the symlink is first resolved.
    Thus, by updating the symlink to a new, unique path, this check can be satisfied.
 2. The plugin must have a unique "plugin path" from any previously loaded plugin.
 This "plugin path" is *not* the same thing as the file path.
 Rather, it is an internally generated identifier for the package/module holding the plugin name (analogous to the fully qualified package name of a class on the JVM).
 The plugin path is automatically inferred from the folder